 Hang rattan pendant lights over kitchen islands or dining tables for an earthy, bohemian look.

-Create outdoor living rooms next to indoor spaces for seamless indoor/outdoor living.
+It’s also wise to create outdoor living rooms next to indoor spaces for seamless indoor/outdoor living.

 These outdoor areas, designed with teak wood, sheer curtains, and comfy weather-resistant furniture, are great for relaxing tropical living.